 But you should make sure that you do not leave any uneaten fruit in your hand luggage when you enter the country as that may give you problems in customs.
 Give it to the cabin crew to dispose of, along with any orange peel etc, to be on the safe side.

 As an example, Australia is very strict with regard to bringing fruit and vegetables into the country.
 Large fines are levied on anyone who does not declare on their customs form that they have the fruit with them.
 Make sure you fill in the customs form accurately.

 Be warned!
-I have seen someone get fined by the Australian Customs for having an apple core in their bag.
-They were given the apple to eat as part of the aircraft food and had just put the core in the bag to dispose of without thinking and forgotten all about it.
+I have seen someone get fined by Australian Customs for having an apple core in their bag.
+They were given the apple to eat as part of the aircraft food and had just put the core in their bag to dispose of without thinking and had forgotten all about it.
 It made no difference – they were still fined.

 Embassy World is a good resource to find the appropriate embassy website.

 Can you take fruit on a flight in Europe?

 There are no restrictions if you are flying from one EU country to another, all within the EU.

 If you are flying from an EU country to a European country outside of the EU then there may be restrictions in place so you should check with the country of entry’s embassy.

 If you are traveling from a European country outside the EU into an EU country then there are restrictions on bringing in not only fresh fruit but also meat, dairy products and other animal products.
 You can find out information about bringing food into the EU on the EU website.